History of the Artists' Guild

 In 2000, The Artist Guild moved its exhibition center from Royal Palm Plaza to the Shops at Boca Center.
 This exhibition center, known as the Images Gallery, offered Signature Members a first class exhibition space in a popular, commercial center.
 It proved to be a very positive public relations effort for both the Guild and the Boca Raton Museum of Art.
 Professional artists were drawn to the center, as there was no comparable exhibition space for local artists in the tri-county area.

 Membership in The Artists' Guild doubled between 2000 and 2004.
-We currently have over 450 members, both artists and lovers of the arts.
+We currently have several hundred members, both artists and lovers of the arts.
 Increasing art sales produced real year-end contributions from The Artists' Guild to the Boca Raton Museum of Art.

 The Artists' Guild moved to Mizner Park in Boca Raton in April 2005.
 Between April 2005 and September 2008, the Images Gallery was in three different Mizner Park locations.
 The Guild lost its space in Mizner Park and The Images Gallery closed at the end of September, 2008.